BBV87 Chikungunya Vaccine Description

 BBV87 Chikungunya Vaccine Clinical Trial

-The BBV87 vaccine candidate has completed standard pre-clinical studies, and an optimum immune response was elicited by the adjuvanted vaccine in phase 1 clinical trials in India.
+The BBV87 vaccine candidate completed pre-clinical studies, and an optimum immune response was elicited by the adjuvanted vaccine in phase 1 clinical trials in India.